angular/angular/README.md

 our [`help wanted`][help-wanted] label for a list of issues with good opportunities for contribution.

-## High level work planned for Q1 2020 (Jan - Mar):
+## What we're working on now (Q1 2020):
 * Date-range picker
-* Finish remaining test harnesses for Angular Material components (four remaining as of January)
+* Remaining test harnesses for Angular Material components (four remaining as of January)
 * Continuing to create new, API-compatible versions of the Angular Material components backed by [MDC Web][] ([see @jelbourn's ng-conf talk](https://youtu.be/4EXQKP-Sihw?t=891)).
 There are five remaining components to complete here as of January.